Martina Havenith-Newen

-Martina Havenith-Newen (born 13 April 1963) is a German chemist.
+Martina Havenith-Newen (born 13 April 1963 in Mechernich) is a German chemist.

 Education and career

 She studied physics and mathematics at the University of Bonn from 1981 to 1987.
 She finished her doctorate in physics in 1990 and completed her habilitation in 1997.

 Since 1998, she is a professor at the Ruhr University Bochum.

 Research

 Her research focuses on intermolecular interactions, aggregation, solvation, molecular recognition, and infra-red and THz spectroscopy.

 Selected publications

 Awards

 She is a member of the Academy of Sciences Leopoldina, the Academy of Europe, and the Österreichischer Wissenschaftsrat.